jimfinnis/stumpy2/README.md

 Documentation for the music app's components can be found in music/doc, in LaTeX.

+### Notes on the music app
+You'll need to connect synths to it with Jack; it creates a single MIDI port called stumpymusic:out for this purpose.
+The various note playing components allow the channel to be set.
+There is currently no MIDI in; I use OSC and Diamond Apparatus for this (since MIDI controller input has only 128 values).

 ## Patches and libraries
 A graph of components in Stumpy is called a "patch", from the